ubiquibit-inc/sensor-failure/README.md

 *interrupt detection in large sensor networks*

-In large sensor networks, event interruption is common.
+#### OVERVIEW

+Event stream interruption is a common occurrence in sensor networks.
 We monitor a large, globally-distributed sensor network in realtime and store blocks of the *preceeding* event stream for later analysis.

 ![basic flow](img/buoy-flow.png)